clearlinux/telemetrics-client/README.md

 - a library, libtelemetry, that telemetrics probes use to create telemetrics records and send them to the daemon for further processing.

+- telemprobd, a daemon that handles communication with probes and forwards records to a second daemon.

-- a daemon, telemd, that prepares the records to send to a telemetrics server (not included in this source tree), or spools the records on disk in case it's unable to successfully deliver them.
+- telempostd, this daemon sends telemetry records to a telemetrics server (not included in this source tree), or spools the records on disk in case it's unable to successfully deliver them.